 Classified Board of Directors; Removal of Directors for Cause.
 Our amended and restated certificate of incorporation and amended and restated bylaws provide that our board of directors is divided into three classes, each serving staggered three-year terms ending at the annual meeting of our stockholders.
 All directors elected to our classified board of directors will serve until the election and qualification of their respective successors or their earlier resignation or removal.
 The board of directors is authorized to create new directorships and to fill such positions so created and is permitted to specify the class to which any such new position is assigned.
 The person filling such position would serve for the term applicable to that class.
-The board of directors (or its remaining members, even if less than a quorum) is also empowered to fill vacancies on the board of directors occurring for any reason for the remainder of the term of the class of directors in which the vacancy occurred.
-Members of the board of directors may only be removed for cause and only by the affirmative vote of 80% of our outstanding voting stock.
+The board of directors (or its remaining members, even if less than a quorum) is also empowered to fill vacancies on the board of directors may only be removed for cause and only by the affirmative vote of 80% of our outstanding voting stock.
 These provisions are likely to increase the time required for stockholders to change the composition of the board of directors.
 For example, in general, at least two annual meetings will be necessary for stockholders to effect a change in a majority of the members of the board of directors.